JSOD11/CS279/simple-todos-svelte/README.md

 After this, a local host link should appear in your terminal.
 Type that into your browser of choice to access the todo app.

-From here, you will be prompted to enter a username and password
+From here, if you are prompted to enter a username and password, then enter

 ### Username: meteorite
 ### Password: password